Tutorial - Getting Started with PCB Design

 - Click on the Bottom layer tab at the bottom of the workspace to make it the current, or active layer, ready to route on.

-- Select Place » Interactive Routing from the menus (shortcut: P, T) or click the Interactive Routing button .
-The cursor will change to a crosshair indicating you are in track placement mode.
+- Select Place » Interactive Routing from the menus (shortcut: P, T), or click the Interactive Routing button , or right-click and choose Interactive Routing from the context menu.
+The cursor will change to a crosshair, indicating you are in interactive routing mode.

 - Position the cursor over the lower pad on connector Y1.
-As you move the cursor close to the pad it will automatically snap to the center of the pad - this is the Snap To Object Hotspot feature pulling the cursor to the center of the nearest electrical object (configure the Range in the Board Options dialog).
+As you move the cursor close to the pad it will automatically snap to the center of the pad - this is the Snap To Object Hotspot feature pulling the cursor to the center of the nearest electrical object (configure the Range of attraction in the Board Options dialog).
+Sometimes the Snap To Object Hotspot feature pulls the cursor when you don't want it to, in this situation press the Ctrl key to temporarily inhibit this feature.

 - Manually route by Left-Clicking to commit track segments, finishing on the lower pad of R1.
-Each mouse click will place the hatched segments.
+Note how each mouse click places the hatched segment(s).
+For the connection that you are currently routing:

-- Press CTRL+Left Click to use the Auto-Complete function and immediately route the connection (you can also use this technique directly on a pad or connection line).
-The routing has to be valid in terms of any obstacles on the board for Auto-Complete to work.
-On large boards, the Auto-Complete path may not always be available as the routing path is mapped section by section and complete mapping between source and target pads may not be possible.
+- On longer connections, the Auto-Complete path may not always be available as the routing path is mapped section by section and complete mapping between source and target pads may not be possible.

-- Use either of the above methods to route between the other components on the board.
-The image below shows a manually routed board.
+- Use the techniques detailed above to route between the other components on the board.
+The simple animation below shows the board being interactively routed.

 - There is no single solution to routing a board, so it is inevitable that you will want to change the routing.
-Altium Designer includes features and tools to help with this, they are discussed later on this page in the section.
+The PCB editor includes features and tools to help with this, they are discussed in the following sections.

 - Save the design when you are finished.

-Keep in mind the following points as you are placing the tracks:
+Keep in mind the following points as you are routing:

-- * on the numeric keypad while routing to cycle through the available signal layers.
+- Press * on the numeric keypad while routing to cycle through the available signal layers.
 A via will automatically be added, in accordance with the applicable Routing Via Style design rule.
+Alternatively, use Ctrl+Shift+Roll shortcuts to move back and forth through the available signal layers.

-- SHIFT + R to cycle through the enabled conflict resolution modes: Push, Walkaround, Hug and Push, and Ignore.
+- Shift+R to cycle through the enabled conflict resolution modes, including Push, Walkaround, Hug and Push, and Ignore.
+Enable the required modes in the PCB Editor - Interactive Routing page of the Preferences dialog.

-- CTRL to temporarily suspect the Hotspot Snap (formerly called the Electrical Grid), press Shift + E to cycle through the 3 modes (off / on for current layer / on for all layers).
+- Ctrl to temporarily suspect the Hotspot Snap (formerly called the Electrical Grid), press Shift + E to cycle through the 3 available modes (off / on for current layer / on for all layers).

 - END at any time to redraw the screen.